How many hours do I have to work to be considered a full-time employee?

 Do nursing mothers get break time?

-An employee must be provided reasonable unpaid break time to express breast milk for her child.
-Breaks already provided may fulfill this requirement.
-The employer must also make reasonable efforts to provide a private area with an electrical outlet for a nursing mother to express her milk, other than a bathroom (see Minnesota Statutes 181.939).
+An employee must be provided break time to express milk for their child.
+An employer cannot reduce an employee’s compensation for time taken to express milk.
+While breaks must, where possible, run concurrently with breaks already provided, including existing unpaid breaks, employers can’t reduce an employee's pay or require an employee to make up time used to express milk.
+The employer must also make reasonable efforts to provide a private area that is not a bathroom and has an electrical outlet for a nursing employee to express milk (see Minnesota Statutes 181.939).

 Do I get time off work for school visits?

 Every employee is entitled to take up to 16 hours unpaid leave a year for each child to attend their children's school conferences, classroom activities, child care or other early childhood program.
 Employees may use vacation time (see Minnesota Statutes 181.9412).

 Should I keep track of the hours I work?

 Yes, the Minnesota Department of Labor and Industry encourages workers to keep track of the hours they work, including start time and end time and any breaks taken.
 Workers can keep track of these hours on paper or via a mobile app available on the App Store or Google Play.